THE CHURCH OF ST. NICHOLAS OF MYRA - WELCOMES YOU

 Prayer of the Faithful

-Let us remember in silence, all who need our prayer and support……Lord hear us
+In silence, we call to mind all who need our prayer and support…………………Lord hear us

 Reflection